A little sweet, salty, creamy goat cheese crostini with figs, pistachios, and basil…Ready in 15 minutes!

 Platter containing Fig Pistachio Goat Cheese Crostinis ready to be served

-Admittedly, ripe, sweet figs do not require much dressing up.
-They make a great snack on their own, or as part of a Mediterranean mezze platter like this one.
+I do get my fix with dried figs year-round, tossing them into chicken spinach salad or braising them with chicken thighs, there’s nothing quite like a fresh ripe sweet fig. Admittedly, they do not require much dressing up.
+They make a great snack on their own, wrapped with prosciutto, or as part of a Mediterranean mezze platter like this one.
 But in the presence of goat cheese, goat cheese crostini with fresh figs seemed like an obvious appetizer choice.

 I decided to lightly whip the goat cheese up with crushed pistachios and walnuts for texture, and torn basil leaves for a subtle fresh and peppery flavor.
 A hint of molasses highlights the sweetness of the fresh figs here; you can use honey instead if you like.
 Toasted French baguette slices work best for bruschetta and crostini.
 They make the perfect bite-sized carrier, or you can use larger pieces of toast to make more of a tartine version of these goat cheese crostini.